PasamonteG/SQLDI_Install/README.md

 * Using AI on Z - aimed at the IT and Data Science users. (ie after the software environment has been built)
 * Deploying AI software on Z - aimed at the IT specialists who will have to deploy all the software.

+You will need to request the correct ZVA Image for the exercises you wish to do.

 The links below will take you to the exercise notebooks for the experiences you wish to make use of.

+## Deployment Exercises ( using ZVA Image "Colliding Worlds Deployment Exercises" )

+1. Deploy SQL Data Insights V12 Technology Preview against Db2 z/OS V12
+2. Deploy SQL Data Insights feature of Db2 z/OS V13
+3. Deploy Open Source Data Science Tools and Libraries in z/OS Container Extensions
+4. Deploy Watson Machine Learning for z/OS Community Edition in z/OS Container Extensions
+5. Deploy Watson Machine Learning for z/OS

+## Usage Exercises ( using ZVA Image "Colliding Worlds Usage Exercises" )

+1. Using SQL Data Insights V12 Technology Preview against Db2 z/OS V12
+2. Using SQL Data Insights feature of Db2 z/OS V13
+3. Using Open Source Data Science Tools and Libraries in z/OS Container Extensions
+4. Using Watson Machine Learning for z/OS Community Edition in z/OS Container Extensions
+5. Using Watson Machine Learning for z/OS
+6. Using CDC Solutions to replicate IMS, VSAM and Db2 data from z/OS to Kafka or Postgres
+7. Using SQL and REST APIs to Access Data in-situ on z/OS from Anywhere